How to Prepare Your PCB for Outgassing in Ultra-High Vacuum Systems

 Make a path for gas to follow

 You may not be able to avoid going out in a storm, but an umbrella or raincoat can keep you from getting too wet.
-Even if you use the best materials and fabrication processes, chances are your board will still experience outgassing.
-You should have some mitigation strategies in place to keep your board working when things don’t go as planned.
+Even if you use the best PCB material and fabrication processes, chances are your circuit board will still experience outgassing.
+You should have some mitigation strategies in place to keep your PCB working when things don’t go as planned.
 The effects of outgassing can be lessened by venting vapor away from instruments and using heating elements.

 If you’re not sure you can keep condensate away from any delicate apparatus, you can use heating elements to burn off any films or ice layers.
-If your PCB thermal conductivity is on a spacecraft, you could also turn affected surfaces towards the sun.
+If your printed circuit board thermal conductivity is on a spacecraft, you could also turn affected surfaces towards the sun.

 Outgassing can be a major pain, but it doesn’t have to ruin your parade.
 If you use the right materials and then vacuum pre-bake them, you can minimize the chances of outgassing.
 Then, if you’re still worried about mission critical elements, you still have some options.
 Make a path of least resistance to direct gases where you want them to go, or use heat to clear any affected surfaces.